Skip to content

 • Vite+ installs update with vp update -g arashi.

-• official curl installer installs can rerun the installer against the current binary directory when you pass --yes.
+• official direct-installer installs can rerun the platform installer against the current binary directory when you pass --yes: the POSIX curl installer on macOS/Linux and a deferred PowerShell installer on Windows after the current Arashi process exits.

 • manual release-asset installs use the same installer-based plan when possible; use --dry-run first if you need to inspect the target directory.